Insulin and Glucagon: How to Manipulate Them and Lose Fat

 Essentially, insulin and glucagon work in balance - insulin increases, glucagon decreases, and vice versa.
 Insulin promotes storing energy and manufacturing proteins while glucagon promotes the release of stored energy, both glucose and fatty acids.

-Simply put, keeping your insulin level in check (i.e., below 110 mg/dl) will cause your body to consistently burn more stored fat.
+Simply put, keeping your blood glucose level in check (i.e., below 110 mg/dl) will cause your body to consistently burn more stored fat.
 A diet replete with good protein and carbohydrate sources will minimize insulin spikes, increase glucagon, and ultimately promote less fat storage, all other factors being equal.

 So, to optimize fat reduction, it all gets back to what we've had pounded into our heads for years: eat properly and exercise sensibly.
 However, closer attention to the diet component to maintain an optimal blood sugar level can facilitate more fat burning throughout your day.